IAMAl/ElectronNest_SV/compiler/README.md

-# CGRA Architecture and Compiler for Modern Computing
+# CGRA Compiler for Modern Computing
 ## Overview

 This project introduces a compiler targeting Coarse-Grained Reconfigurable Array (CGRA) architectures with on-chip memories.
 Our approach focuses on generating efficient address generation programs for array operations in loop sections, a critical aspect in modern data-intensive computing.